icco/coffee_shop/docs/notes.md

 Oh well.
 I got FR6 done.
 The problem is I need to get the global styling to be better, because setting the BG color for * just doesn't work.

+## 11.30.10

+Trying to get the sizing right. a 700 width seems to be the money.
+The problem is with the height.
+I want the scrollbar to always be there first of all, and when you scroll down, you need to see the bottom.
+I'll keep messing with it.
+One thing to note is the size is not changing.